damndemento/esp32-ftms-server-ic7/README.md

 Ready to connect to Zwift, WahooRGT or similar...

-actually it is powered with 5v via the usb jack - but I'm planning to add a rechargable battery and a shield for charging... and last but not least a little case to fit.
+actually it is powered with 5v via the usb jack - but I'm planning to add a rechargeable battery and a shield for charging... and last but not least a little case to fit.

  have fun!